Raygun API

 Delete deployment Delete a deployment deployments:write

-List error groups Returns a list of error groups for an application cr.errors:read
+List error groups List error groups for an application cr.errors:read

-Get error group by ID Returns a single error group by identifier cr.errors:read
+Get error group by ID Get an error group by its identifier cr.errors:read

-Resolve error group Sets an error group to resolved, optionally with a version, and to discard from previous versions cr.errors:write
+Resolve error group Set an error group to resolved, optionally with a version, and to discard from previous versions cr.errors:write

-Activate error group Re-activates an error group cr.errors:write
+Activate error group Re-activate an error group cr.errors:write

 Ignore error group Ignore an error group.
 If it occurs again it will become 'active' cr.errors:write